Maradox/osmdroid-wiki/How-to-use-the-osmdroid-library.md

 ---
 # "Hello osmdroid World"
 osmdroid's MapView is basically a replacement for Google's MapView class.
-First of all, create your Android project, and follow [HowToMaven](HowToMaven) if you're using Maven, or follow [HowToGradle[(HowToGradle) if you're using Gradle/Android Studio.
+First of all, create your Android project, and follow [HowToMaven](HowToMaven) if you're using Maven, or follow [HowToGradle](HowToGradle) if you're using Gradle/Android Studio.
 This will help you get the binaries for osmdroid included in your project.

 ## Manifest
 In most cases, you will have to set the following authorizations in your AndroidManifest.xml: